EgoLaparra/document-alignment/README.md

 In title_alignment_classifier.py file , I train a logistic regression classifier on Ted dataset, which contains a list of 1161‬ projects and, for each project, a set of 5 candidate documents obtained by an automatic pre-process.
 The dataset includes the judgment of 4 annotators and there should be 3 annotations for every document.
 The annotations are combined in the Aggregate column.
-Use the values of this column as the target labels to train and test you models.
+Use the values of this column as the target labels to train and test models.

 1.The train accuracy of model is 0.9231800766283524